mpettersson/JavaReview/JavaInterviewReview.md

 -[ ] JVM Heap
                                         The java Heap is divided into two main parts:
                                             - Young Generation - has "MINOR GC", subdivided into three parts:
-                                                * Eden - Most of new objects are created here.
+                                                - Eden - Most of new objects are created here.
-                                                * Survivor0 - Objects are checked and moved from one to the other survivor space.
+                                                - Survivor0 - Objs are checked & moved from one to other survivor space.
-                                                * Survivor1 - Objects that survive many GC cycles move from survivor space to Old Memory.
+                                                - Survivor1 - Objs that survive many GCs move from survivor space to Old Mem.
                                             - Old Memory - has "MAJOR GC", GC runs when full.
                                         Objects are created on the heap.
                                         Call hierarchy and local variables are stored on stacks.
                                         Java Heap dump is a snapshot of the heap at any given time.
                                         Garbage collection in the heap is mandatory.
-                                        The Heap size can only be changed on JVM startup ()NOT dynamically once running).
+                                        The Heap size can only be changed on JVM startup (NOT dynamically once running).
 -[ ] JVM Permanent Generation
                                         Permanent Generation (a.k.a.
 Perm Gen) contains the application metadata required by the JVM to describe the classes and methods used in the application.